wakgill/mkg/_parodies/craig-sorcerers-stone.md

 excerpt: Bitcoin parody story that should in no way be taken as my own opinion on anyone mentioned in the story.
 ---

+This article is purely satire and should not be taken as a statement of fact by its author.
+Please don't sue me.

 ## Chapter 1: Hermarianne

 Craig, Calvin and Hermarianne slammed the door with as much force as the three of them could muster.